PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

 ## Add paths for each pie segment

-Let's add `path` elements for each element in our dataset:
+Let's add `path` elements for each element in our dataset.
+Add the following to the bottom of `app.js`:

 ```javascript
 var path = d3.select('g').selectAll('path')